christiskatsouris/Applied-Econometrics-R/README.md

 # Disclaimer

 The author declares no conflicts of interest.

 The proposed Course Syllabus is currently under development and has not been officially undergone quality checks.
+All rights reserved.